Alexander KadyrovAlex Kadyrov

 That requires an engineer who can diagnose and build inside the environment — not an advisor who can describe what should happen, and not a contractor who can implement a spec that someone else discovered.
 The FDE model is expanding because enterprise AI deployment is the exact problem it's designed for.

-The number of FDE roles globally grew 42× between 2023 and 2025.
+The number of FDE roles globally grew 42× between 2023 and 2025, according to LinkedIn's January 2026 labour market report.
 OpenAI's deployment company didn't describe itself as a consulting practice — it described itself as an engineering practice accountable for production outcomes.
 That framing matters to the clients: they don't want a plan for how AI could help.
 They want running AI systems.

 But enterprise AI is just the loudest current version of a recurring problem.
 The model — embedded engineer, discovery inside the environment, outcome accountability, clean handoff — applies anywhere a software solution has to fit inside an existing operational reality rather than replace it wholesale: